mvr/CatForce/README.md

 # CatForce
-GOL Catalyst search utility based on LifeAPI library.
+GOL oscillator search based on symmetric, depth-first CatForce.
+The idea came from a bash

-The main advantage of CatForce is that it doesn't make any assumptions about the nature of the interaction.
-As long as the catalysts are back in place in a given number of generations, they all could be destroyed and reappear several times.
+ script: it fed CatForce different inputs of active region, placement, and symmetry, with a "object should reoccur" filter.
+However, this is inefficient: there's a lot of overlap between the different searches, in the period before the different active regions overlap.

-It uses brute force search in an area rather than a tree search.
+Currently the program is in the debugging phase.

 <!-- The torus centre is `(0, 0)` and left upper corner is `(-32, -->
 <!-- -32)` and lower right corner is `(31,31)`.
 It has the same Y axis as -->